himalayadua/CodeWithFun/How to approach any Leetcode Problem - Part2.md

 In this problem, the input size is relatively small.
 The size of the `nums` array can vary, but it does not seem to be exceptionally large.

 ### Look for patterns or restrictions:
 The problem statement does not mention any specific patterns or restrictions.
-However, it states that the solution should return true if any value appears at least twice and false if every element is distinct.
+However, it states that
+- the solution should return true if **any value** appears at least twice and
+- it's not required to check all the remaining values.

 ### Consider the data types and ranges:
 The input `nums` is specified as an integer array.
 The problem statement does not mention any specific range for the integer values in the array.